 A digital platform can reduce the cost and the time it takes to get an app to market, while also reducing errors.

-However, platforms like this are complex and often expensive to build from scratch, so developers would benefit from working with an established and reliable platform such as Thomson Reuters.
+However, platforms like this are complex and often expensive to build from scratch, so developers would benefit from working with an established and reliable platform such as that we provide.

 To deliver a rich user-experience, digital platforms require a number of attributes, including a set of framework capabilities and the ability to source and access data.